-It’s one thing getting excited about the prospect of adding layers for autumn and another altogether finding and, y’know, layering them.
-You suddenly need to start getting a lot better at covering your skin and you’re not sure which patch to start with.
+It’s one thing getting excited about the prospect of adding layers for autumn, and another altogether finding and, y’know, layering them.
+You suddenly need to start getting a lot better at covering your skin, and you’re not sure which patch to start with.
 Sound familiar?

 This autumn, getting chunky isn’t a bad thing.
 In fact, when it comes to cardigans, it’s a very good thing.

-- He By Mango Chunky-knit Wool-blend Cardigan
+- He By Mango Cotton Chunky Knit Cardigan

-Offering a smarter alternative to jeans, but a more textural take on classic suit trousers, this season the high street has plenty of luxury-looking pairs that don’t come with a matching price tag.
+Offering a smarter alternative to jeans, but a more textural take on classic suit kecks, this season the high street has plenty of luxury-looking pairs that don’t come with a matching price tag.
 Stick to neutral colours but look for subtle checks or lightly flecked patterns to stand out from the funeral procession of boring winter work wardrobes.

-- Reiss Display Wool Blend Trousers
+- Reiss Caruso Wool Slim Fit Trousers

 Whether thrown on open over a T-shirt or buttoned to the top, this genuine classic is hard to get wrong, which explains why it has graduated from the valleys and never once waned in popularity.
-It plays nicely with others, too, working well with jeans, chinos or wool trousers.

 Nobody likes bad weather.
 Not even those suspiciously chirpy fellows from Singin’ In The Rain.
 So, add an umbrella to your arsenal to keep looks high (style) and dry (well, just dry) during a downpour.